akhenakh/gedtm30api/README.md

 A simple web UI is available at `http://localhost:8080`.
 It allows you to interactively click on a map to get single-point elevations or generate and visualize elevation profiles.

 ![Web Interface Screenshot](./img/elevation.png)

+## Cache Management

+The server uses a cache to store recently accessed tiles.
+The cache size can be configured using the `CACHE_MAX_SIZE` environment variable.
+When the cache reaches its maximum size, the least recently used tiles are pruned to make room for new ones.
+The number of tiles to prune can be configured using the `CACHE_ITEMS_TO_PRUNE` environment variable.

+With 512 × 512 tiles, since a pixel is using 4 bytes (for a float32 or int32), 262,144 pixels × 4 bytes/pixel = 1,048,576 bytes.

+So 128 tiles would account for 128 MiB in memory.

 ## GeoTIFF library